Yogiramsurathkumar/IEEE_LATIN_AMERICA/README.md

 ________________________________________
 Contents of the Repository
 1. Python Script

-2. File: Filter_design
+      (a) File: Filter_design

-Description: This script provides the design of a proposed filter.
+  	  (b) Description: This script provides the design of a proposed filter.

-Use HFSS to design the filter and generate the data.
+  	  (c) Use HFSS to design the filter and generate the data.
 3. S-Parameter Results
 File: S_parameters.txt
 Description: This file contains the S-parameter results of the proposed filter design.